RaynerMDZ/RaynerMDZ/README.md

 <h1 align="center">Rayner Mendez</h1>

-<h3 align="center">I am a passionate Computer Scientist with a strong interest in Software Engineer, Blockchain, Cloud Computing, and Machine Learning.
-What excites me the most about this field is the wide variety of paths you can choose from, meaning that I can be a Software Engineer today, but the next year I can decide to become a Blockchain developer and apply the same knowledge I learned as a Software Engineer.</h3>
+<p align="center">I am a passionate Computer Scientist with a strong interest in Software Engineer, Blockchain, Cloud Computing, and Machine Learning.
+What excites me the most about this field is the wide variety of paths you can choose from, meaning that I can be a Software Engineer today, but the next year I can decide to become a Blockchain developer and apply the same knowledge I learned as a Software Engineer.</p>

 ## Languages: